wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 It removes the updates submenu.

 == Frequently Asked Questions ==
-= Q: Is their a way to disable only one or two of these?=
+= Q: Is their a way to disable only one or two of these? =
 A: Yes, you can download our these plugins.
 <ol>
 <li><a href="http://wordpress.org/plugins/disable-core-updates">Disable Core Updates</a></li>